-Dawn is a member of the Atlanta, Cobb, DeKalb County and Sandy Springs Bar Associations; the Family Law Section of the Georgia Bar, the American Bar Association Family Law Section, Lawyers Club of Atlanta and a barrister of the Charles Weltner Inn of Court.
-She is a member of the Ethics & Professionalism Subcommittee of the Executive Committee of the Family Law Section of the State Bar of Georgia.
+Dawn is a member of the Atlanta Bar Association where she currently serves on the Board of the Family Law Section.
+She is also a member of the DeKalb County Bar Association and the Family Law Section of the Georgia Bar.
+Dawn serves on the Judicial Selection and Tenure Committee of the Atlanta Bar and is the Co-Chair of the Racial, Ethnicity and Religious Considerations in Family Law Committee of the American Academy of Matrimonial Lawyers.
 She is a graduate of Leadership Atlanta, Founder of Cool Girls, Inc., served on the Board of the Greater Georgia Chapter of the Autism Society of America and was on the Advisory Board of Emmaus House.
 In 2016 she was named Atlanta Legal Aid Volunteer of the Year.
-Dawn currently serves on the Board of DeKalb Volunteer Lawyers Foundation and the Board of the Atlanta Bar Family Law Section.
-She is a current member of Holy Comforter Episcopal Church.
 Dawn is married to Robin Griffith, has two sons and resides in Decatur.

 Invaluable asset for a divorcing dad